DINESH-JUMANI/ShipmntsTask1/FRONTEND/README.md

-## **Documentation for Book and Author Excel Upload Application**
+## **Documentation for Company and Contact Excel Upload Application**

 ### **Overview**

-This application allows users to upload Excel sheets containing book and author data, validate the data, view errors if any, and confirm the upload of valid data to the system.
+This application allows users to upload Excel sheets containing Company and Contact data, validate the data, view errors if any, and confirm the upload of valid data to the system.

 ### **Features**

-- **File Upload**: Upload Excel files (.xls, .xlsx) containing book and author data.
+- **File Upload**: Upload Excel files (.xls, .xlsx) containing Company and Contact data.
 - **Data Validation**: Automatically validate the uploaded data to check for any errors or inconsistencies.
 - **Error Display**: Display a list of errors for any invalid data found in the uploaded file.
 - **Data Review**: View the valid data in a tabular format.